bazelbuild/bazel/FAQ.md

 --------------------------------

 * Bazel tries to be smart about caching.
-This means it is a bad match for build steps that may not be cached.
+This means it is a bad match for build steps that should not be cached.
 For example, the following steps should not be controlled from Bazel:

   * A compilation step that fetches data from the internet.